Relative Equilibrium of Liquids

 Pressure at any point

-For a fluid rotating at constant angular velocity ω\omega, the pressure at any radial distance rr from the axis of rotation and depth zz below the free surface is given by the combination of hydrostatic pressure and the centrifugal effect.
+For a fluid rotating at constant angular velocity ω\omega, the pressure at any radial distance rr from the axis of rotation and depth zz below the free surface is given by the combination of hydrostatic pressure and the centrifugal effect, where zz is measured positively downwards from the vertex of the paraboloid (lowest point of the free surface).

 P=γω2r22gγzP = \frac{\gamma \omega^2 r^2}{2g} - \gamma z